MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs.md

     2. At the top level is a solution, which by default has the same name as your project.
 A solution, represented by a *.sln* file on disk, is a container for one or more related projects.

     3. The npm node shows any installed npm packages.
-You can right-click the npm node to search for and install npm packages using a dialog box or install and update packages according to settings in *package.json*.
+You can right-click the npm node to search for and install npm packages using a dialog box or install and update packages using the settings in *package.json* and right-click options in the npm node.

     4. *package.json* is a file used by npm to manage package dependencies and package versions for locally-installed packages.